Sean Melvin

-Sean Melvin (born July 9, 1994) is a Canadian professional soccer player who plays as a goalkeeper for Atlético Ottawa.
+Sean Ross Melvin (born July 9, 1994) is a Canadian professional soccer player who plays as a goalkeeper for Pacific FC in the Canadian Premier League.

 Early life

 Melvin was born and raised in Victoria, British Columbia to parents from Vancouver.
 At the age of five, he began playing soccer with Gordon Head SA.

 Melvin played for three seasons with the UNC Wilmington Seahawks from 2013 to 2015.
 While at UNC Wilmington, Melvin played in 2013–2014 with the Vancouver Whitecaps FC U-23 side in the Premier Development League, starting a total of seven games.
 In 2015, Melvin was loaned to Calgary Foothills FC in the USL PDL, where he became the No. 1 starter until returning to UNC Wilmington for their 2015 season.

 Club career

 Whitecaps FC 2

 Melvin signed his first professional contract with Whitecaps FC 2 of the United Soccer League in February 2016.
 In the 2016 season, Melvin shared the net with fellow WFC 2 keepers Marco Carducci and Spencer Richey.
 In December 2016, Whitecaps FC 2 announced that Melvin would return to the club for the 2017 season.
 In May 2017, Melvin was named to the Whitecaps roster for the 2017 Canadian Championship on a short-term contract.
 He spent two seasons with Whitecaps FC 2 before the club ceased operations after the 2017 season.